rrrutledge/talks/2022/InnerSource Summit/outline.md

 * Future vision: Full CI.
 * Takeaways:
   * You can leverage relationships and process until you get automation.
-  * Link to the "InnerSoruce" responsibilities video.
+  * Link to the "InnerSource" responsibilities video.